krantzinator/100-days-of-code/rules.md

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*
+  * Exception: on days that I am sick, coding for five minutes will suffice, as the goal is consistent learning and not killing myself

 #### Start Date
 May 9th, 2017